-Access: If you are using Comet Enterprise, only you can access your Comet server and grant/create additional system users.
+Access: If you are using Self-Hosted Comet Server, only you can access your Comet Server and grant/create additional system users.
 If you are using CometGo! we respect the privacy and security of your server instance.
 In the unlikely event that Comet Backup staff would require direct access your Comet Server instance, your consent will be sought first and this access will only be undertaken if consent is granted by you.

-Removal of data: In both Comet Enterprise and Go! you have total control over the data including deletion options if a customer requests it from you.
+Removal of data: In both Self-Hosted and Comet-Hosted Comet Servers, you have total control over the data including deletion options if a customer requests it from you.

 What information does Comet Server send back to us? ¶